Nolan Arenado Preview, Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.49 team ERA ranks 19th among all MLB pitching staffs.
+- The Pirates have a 4.50 team ERA that ranks 20th across all league pitching staffs.

-- Pirates pitchers combine to surrender 144 home runs (1.1 per game), the sixth-fewest in baseball.
+- Pirates pitchers combine to surrender the seventh-fewest home runs in baseball (147 total, 1.1 per game).

-- The Pirates will look to Hatch (1-1) in his second start of the season.

-- The righty last appeared in relief on Thursday, when he tossed one scoreless inning against the Kansas City Royals without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.